-Welcome to Shelf Awareness, where I review three books related by a theme.
+Welcome to Shelf Care, where I review three books related by a theme.
 These aren’t necessarily the latest releases, but are hopefully books you can’t believe you missed.

 This column’s theme: “Well, that’s new.”

 So many themes have been played out and done to death, so it’s something of a rarity to find an original idea, or a fresh take on an old one, but it’s clearly not impossible.
 For example:

 Time loops (as seen in the movie Groundhog day)